Emotional Intelligence Certification: Do Life Coaches Need It?

 How to Get Your Emotional Intelligence Certification

 You can start an emotional intelligence coaching business without a certification.
-But a certification backed by a reputable organization like the ICF will give you an extra edge!
+However, a certification backed by a reputable organization like the ICF will give you an extra edge.

-Here’s how you can get your emotional intelligence certification with the ICF:
+Here’s how you can get your emotional intelligence certification through ICF.

 Research ICF-Accredited Programs